 Which mobile payment system is best?
 Currently there are only 3 big international players with Alipay and WeChat Pay making significant momentum.
-In term of technology, Apple Pay and Google Pay use NFC, or near-field communication, to power contactless payments.
+In terms of technology, Apple Pay and Google Pay use NFC, or near-field communication, to power contactless payments.
 Samsung Pay uses NFC and a technology called magnetic secure transmission (MST).

 As for security, all 3 are relatively safe to use.
 Give your credit cards a rest with these top-rated apps that let you make contactless mobile payments with your phone or smartwatch, pay your friends, and shop online in style.